bogdanm01/EdgeLedger/README.md

 HTML5, CSS3, JavaScript, VS Code, LiveServer

 ### Current stage of the project
-Currenly working on the landing page which is nearly done.
+Currently working on the landing page which is nearly done.
 Blog page and responsive layouts are to be implemented next.

 ![Screenshot 2021-11-19 at 13-36-13 Welcome To Infinity](https://user-images.githubusercontent.com/45717276/142624164-7acd3e36-421c-44d6-b69e-ba42da6f22a4.png)